bede/kindel/README.md

 ```
 pip3 install kindel
 ```
 Dependencies should automatically installed, except for Samtools which is needed for BAM input.
+Otherwise install using a tagged release as master may well be broken.

 ## Usage
 ### Command line